Dean & Prayeri Harrison, Founders

 Dean and Prayeri have traveled to Africa many times on photo safari tours.
 This experience has imbued in them an overwhelming physical and spiritual sense of “home” and of being one with all of life.
 Furthermore, these trips have helped them construct authentic habitats, enabling visitors to the park to get a sense of an authentic Africa.
 Providing others with the opportunity to awaken to this concept has become their greatest pleasure.
 Every day, this concept of oneness is illustrated with unsurpassed majesty.

 It’s been over 30 years since their grand experiment began.
-The enthusiasm Dean and Prayeri have displayed for over 3 decades now continues to this very day.
+The enthusiasm Dean and Prayeri have displayed for more than 30 years now continue to this very day.
 They have made it their life’s calling to share what they have learned by demonstrating these unique relationships to the public while playing a role in the preservation of exotic animals, many of which are threatened today.

-Today, the Harrisons live on the grounds of the park year round, so they can be close to the animals in their charge that they love.
+Today, the Harrisons live on the grounds of the park year round, so they can be close to the animals in their charge.
 Out of Africa Wildlife Park has gained much esteem as a highly respected wildlife park for its unique approach that allows its residents to thrive and flourish through spacious habitats, preservation, rehabilitation, education, research, and public interaction.